mntmn/merlinbitte/README.md

 - m key to manipulate (close doors)
 - s key to smash (windows)
 - S key to sleep
+- w key to wield/wear

+Hint to survive:
+Find your way out of the apartment and go north in the staircase.
+Then immediately go left.
+Don't waste time, find food quickly and eat it.
+Find clothes and weapons.
+Find more food.
+Don't starve!

 License
 -------